bmann/bmcgarden/_notes/secondbrain.md

 ### Recommendations

 As mentioned above, I've got a variety of recommendations.
 This usually comes from someone asking "what do you use for X?", or it will come from personal research of figuring out what I should use.
-My [Personal CRM post](https://blog.bmannconsulting.com/personal-crm/) is a good example of this in blog post form.
+My [[Personal CRM]] post is a good example of this in blog post form.

-The [startup page](/startup){: .internal-link} just got a categorized brain dump of a whole bunch of different categories.
-Some of them are people / service provider recommendations, like using Justin at Osler as a startup lawyer, or Mike at Sprout Accounting for company accounting.[^2]
+The [[Startup]] page just got a categorized brain dump of a whole bunch of different categories.
+Some of them are people / service provider recommendations, like using Justin at Osler as a startup lawyer, or Mike at Sprout Accounting for company accounting.

-[^2]: Again, super painful to me that I'm not linking those names / companies to individual blocks or fragments, and with this page-based WikiJS interface, it's slightly too painful / time consuming to create those links.

 ### Search

-There is a [seminal Algolia internal search article](/algolia-electron-internal){: .internal-link}[^algolia] that I refer to as the ultimate in company wide knowledge search interfaces, and it's pretty much what I want as well.
+There is a [seminal Algolia internal search article]({% link _notes/algolia-electron-internal.md %})[^algolia] that I refer to as the ultimate in company wide knowledge search interfaces, and it's pretty much what I want as well.
 I just tagged that article with [[memex]] for what I'll use for that shorthand from now on: all my information available and searchable / browseable at the point of looking for something.

 It's one of the reasons that I publish a lot of things publicly online.
 Future me has a chance of finding it again by doing `site:bmannconsulting.com some-search-term` to see if I've talked about it before.